valory-xyz/autonolas-tokenomics/docs/FSM.md

 # On-Chain Protocol State Machine
 Let's first describe the list of possible states:
-- Service is non-existent; -> No service has been registered with a specified Id yet
+- Service is non-existent; -> No service has been registered with a specified Id yet or the service is non-recoverable
 - Service is pre-registration; -> Agent instance registration is not active yet
 - Service is active-registration; -> Agent instance registration is ongoing
 - Service is expired-registration; -> Deadline for agent instance registration has passed